Prepare a Red Hat-based virtual machine for Azure

 WALinuxAgent-<version>

 , has been pushed to the Red Hat extras repository.
-Enable the extras repository by running the following command:sudo subscription-manager repos --enable=rhel-6-server-extras-rpms
+Enable the extras repository:sudo subscription-manager repos --enable=rhel-6-server-extras-rpms

-Modify the kernel boot line in your grub configuration to include additional kernel parameters for Azure.
+Modify the kernel boot line in your grub configuration to include more kernel parameters for Azure.
 To do this modification, open

 /boot/grub/menu.lst

-in a text editor, and ensure that the default kernel includes the following parameters:console=ttyS0 earlyprintk=ttyS0
+in a text editor.
+Ensure that the default kernel includes the following parameters:console=ttyS0 earlyprintk=ttyS0

-This will also ensure that all console messages are sent to the first serial port, which can assist Azure support with debugging issues.
+This action also ensures that all console messages are sent to the first serial port, which can assist Azure support with debugging issues.

 rhgb quiet crashkernel=auto

-Graphical and quiet boot aren't useful in a cloud environment where we want all the logs to be sent to the serial port.
+Graphical and quiet boots aren't useful in a cloud environment where you want all the logs to be sent to the serial port.
 You can leave the

 crashkernel

-option configured if desired.
-Note that this parameter reduces the amount of available memory in the virtual machine by 128 MB or more.
-This configuration might be problematic on smaller virtual machine sizes.Ensure that the secure shell (SSH) server is installed and configured to start at boot time, which is usually the default.
-Modify /etc/ssh/sshd_config to include the following line:
+option configured if you want.
+This parameter reduces the amount of available memory in the VM by 128 MB or more.
+This configuration might be a problem for smaller VM sizes.Ensure that the secure shell (SSH) server is installed and configured to start at boot time, which is usually the default.
+Modify

 sudo yum install WALinuxAgent sudo chkconfig waagent on

-The Azure Linux Agent can automatically configure swap space by using the local resource disk that is attached to the virtual machine after the virtual machine is provisioned on Azure.
-Note that the local resource disk is a temporary disk and that it might be emptied if the virtual machine is deprovisioned.
-After you install the Azure Linux Agent in the previous step, modify the following parameters in /etc/waagent.conf appropriately:
+The Azure Linux agent can automatically configure swap space by using the local resource disk that's attached to the VM after the VM is provisioned on Azure.
+The local resource disk is a temporary disk and it might be emptied if the VM is deprovisioned.
+After you install the Azure Linux agent in the previous step, modify the following parameters in

 sudo subscription-manager unregister

-Run the following commands to deprovision the virtual machine and prepare it for provisioning on Azure:
+Deprovision the VM and prepare it for provisioning on Azure:

 Note